THE QUEST OF A QUEST-ION:

 If a quest-ion lies at the heart of research and discovery (and is therefore its launching pad), it also sends the one asking that question on a quest, the quest called research.
 Taking the question as your guide upon the quest – it will keep you from being distracted -seek to arrive at an Annotated Bibliography (AB).
 If done well, AB is a critical landmark in the process of answering one’s question.
 A strong annotated bibliography should be a consolation that in terms of sources you have what you need to explore your question.
 Stay open to the possibility of your questions changing or being revised during the process of research.

-Assignment: The goal is to learn the process of research from formulating a good question to preparing a handy annotated bibliography that provides a solid foundation in pursuing the research question.
-Obviously, you are not expected to answer your question; the point is to take two good steps in that direction: i.e., formulating a good research question and creating a strong annotated bibliography.
+Annotated Bibliography (As Intellectual Practice): The intention is to go through the process of research from formulating a good question to preparing a handy annotated bibliography that provides a solid foundation in pursuing the research question.
+Obviously, you are not expected to answer your question; the point is to take two good steps in that direction: i.e., formulating a good research question and creating a substantial annotated bibliography.

 The culminating Annotated Bibliography will: